How to Use the sort Command in Linux

 Sorting numbers

-By default, the sort command does not use the whole word or number in sorting.
-It performs sorting based on the individual characters or digits of the word or number stored in the specified column.
+By default, the sort command does not use the whole word or number for sorting.
+It uses only the first character or digit of the word or number stored in the specified column.
 Let's take an example.

-Create a new file named number_file and store some dummy numbers in this file.
+Create a new file named number_file and store some dummy numbers in it.
 Make sure the numbers are various in digits.
-Now sort this file with the sort command.
+Sort this file using the sort command.

 $sort -n number_file